CSM Focșani (football)

-Club Sportiv Municipal Focșani, also known as CSM Focșani, or simply Focșani, was a Romanian football team based in Focșani, Vrancea County.
+Club Sportiv Municipal Focșani, also known as CSM Focșani, or simply Focșani, is a Romanian football team based in Focșani, Vrancea County, which currently competes in Liga IV – Vrancea County, the fourth tier of Romanian football.

 The team represents the men's football section of the multi-sport club CSM Focșani, which also include men's basketball, men's handball, athletics, volleyball, martial arts, judo, chess, tennis, table tennis, shooting sports and taekwondo sections.

 The team was founded in 1953 as Spartac Focșani and, over its history, adopted various names such as Progresul, Rapid, Fructexport, Acord, Diplomatic, and — most popular among Romanian football fans — Unirea.

 History

 The team was founded in 1953 as Spartac Focșani and initially competed in the Bârlad Regional Championship.
 In its debut season, under the guidance of coach Constantin Humis, Spartac won the Regional Championship but narrowly missed promotion, finishing 2nd in the Series I of the promotion play-off held at Ploiești.

 However, with the expansion of the second division in the following season, four group winners and eight additional teams were promoted to Divizia B, including Spartac.
 Assigned to Series III, Spartac narrowly avoided relegation by finishing 10th out of thirteen teams, just three points above the relegation line.

 In 1955, the team was rebranded as Progresul and had a promising start under the new name, finishing 4th in the Series II.
 However, the following season saw a drop to 10th place, under the leadership of Mihai Alexandrescu.

 In 1957, the team adopted the name Unirea Focșani.
 This change did not immediately improve the team's performance, as Unirea finished 12th in the 1957–58 season and 13th the following season under coach Valentin Stănescu, narrowly avoiding relegation due to another expansion of the second division.
 In the 1959–60 season, competing in the Series I, Unirea ended in 11th place.

 In 1960, the team was rebranded again, this time as Rapid Focșani, and achieved 10th-place finishes in both the 1960–61 and 1961–62 seasons.
 However, by the end of the 1962–63 season, the team finished 13th and was relegated to Divizia C after eight consecutive seasons in the second division.

 The team went through several name changes in the following years.
 Under the name Fructexport from 1963 to 1966, finishes included 8th (1963–64), 4th (1964–65), and 5th (1965–66).
 The name Unirea was re-adopted until 1970, with the team finishing 5th (1966–67), 12th (1967–68), 2nd (1968–69), just three points behind Metalul Plopeni, and 13th (1969–70).
 Another rebranding as Automobilul followed from 1970 to 1972, finishing 13th (1970–71) and 4th (1971–72).